 Hospital Stay

-The average hospital stay for both the types of surgeries is the same, about two to 3 days.
+The average hospital stay for both the types of surgeries is the same, about two to three days.
 In the case of open gastric bypass, the duration of hospital stay can be up to 6 days.

 Use of Medications

 Gastric bypass patients typically required a higher dose of analgesics during the hospital stay.
 This is because, during traditional gastric bypass surgery, the small intestine is shortened.
-This leads to the loss of a great part of active drug carriers located in that area.
-[6]International Journal of General Medicine

-“Surgical procedures, such as RYGB, shorten the small intestine and lead to the loss of a great part of active drug carriers located in that area, thus affecting its absorption…”
+This leads to the loss of a great part of active drug carriers located in that area.[6]
+Therefore heavier doses are needed for effective results.

 Improvement in Obesity-related Parameters

-Both the groups of patients experience a significant improvement in obesity-related comorbidities such as hypertension, diabetes, high uric acid, reduced liver function, and high lipid levels.[8]Annals of Surgery
+Both the groups of patients experience a significant improvement in obesity-related comorbidities such as hypertension, diabetes, high uric acid, reduced liver function, and high lipid levels.[8]

 Recovery Time